Advanced Giant Master Programs

 4. Register for the Challenge – Registration is required prior to starting any Advanced challenges.
 Once registered, you’ll receive a confirmation email with the official hiking log and some further information.
 Click the button to the right to register.

 5. Complete Hikes and Track Your Progress – Record the dates that you completed each hike, using the official Giant Master Log.
-4-Season and 12-Month Giant Master candidates will need to use a separate log for each season or month of their challenge, respectively.
+Candidates for the 4-Season and 12-Month Giant Master categories will need to use a separate log for each season or month of their challenge, as applicable.

 6. Submit Your Log – After completing the requirements for a given challenge and filling out your log, submit your log by clicking the button to the right.